 Blackboard Open LMS users have access to global search features starting in version 3.5.
 A central search interface along the top of the site allows users to search for content across courses in which they're enrolled.

-This feature is enabled and configured by the Open LMS operations team using the Simple Global Search Engine.
-Site administrators need to configure the content types they want to include in the search results in Site administration > Plugins > Search > Search areas.
+Site administrators can configure the content types they want to include in the search results in Site administration > Plugins > Search > Search areas.

 New criteria for badges